8 Ways YBells Make Group Training More Effective

 7. YBells Offer Unlimited Exercise and Workout Variety

 YBells are an easy to use and progressive piece of equipment for every skill level and Every Body.
-While YBells were designed for HIRT, many trainers have used them for HIIT, Tabata, functional training, strength training, mobility training, cardio fitness, and yoga.
+While YBells were designed for HIRT, many trainers have used them for HIIT, Tabata, functional fitness training, strength training, mobility training, cardio fitness, and yoga.
 Whether your gym focuses on all-around fitness or specializes in a niche training modality, YBells can offer a lot of variety for your clients.

 8. YBells Are Easy to Set Up for Group Workouts